kendrickassignment/cae-animals/PRODUCT_DOCS.md

 *This PRD is the single source of truth for what CAE does and why.
 Technical implementation details live in the appendices.
 All product decisions should trace back to a requirement in this document.*

-*Last reviewed: March 5, 2026 â€” Kendrick*
+*Last reviewed: March 5, 2026 — Kendrick*